harshjadhav84/feedback-submission-system/README.md

     ```

 4. **Open the Project in Eclipse or IntelliJ IDEA**:
-   -Open the Project in Eclipse or IntelliJ IDEA
    For Eclipse:
       - 1. Open Eclipse.
       - 2. Click on File > Import > Existing Maven Projects.